 Food storage containers take up a lot of space and it can be especially difficult to organize it if you’re tight on space.
-Slide in an under shelf basket or add in a wire shelf in your cabinets to utilise dead space.
+Slide in an under-shelf basket in your cabinets to utilise dead space.

-These baskets and shelves will keep your cabinet organized too – simply separate the lids from your containers and place it inside or below the basket respectively.
+These baskets and shelves will keep your cabinet organized too – simply separate the lids from your containers and place them inside or below the basket respectively.

 Want to maximise storage space in your kitchen cabinets?
-Check out our range of Kitchen Racks here.
+Extendable kitchen racks are great for that.